Calebf2424/EscapeRoom_TextGame/README.md

 - **CMAKE**

 ## How to Run
-In the releases secction of page download and run EscapeRoom_TextGame.exe, You will likely have to hit trust then keep on the file.
+In the releases secction of page download and run EscapeRoom_TextGame.exe or EscapeRoom_TextGameCMAKE.exe if you have libraries installed.
+You will likely need to trust the file then keep to bypass security warning